Article by Avant Group - Grants for Aboriginal & Torres Strait Islander Organisations, Not‑for‑Profits and Social Enterprises

 AGRICULTURE & VITICULTURE

 Rural Financial Counselling Service (2027-32) Grant Program Eligible farmers, fishers, foresters, and small rural enterprises who are experiencing, or at risk of, financial hardship $104 million will be allocated over five years to support service delivery across the 12 service regions.
-Full program details will be available when applications open.
-Please note that these details are subject to change once the grant opportunity is published.
-The program is expected to open for applications between January and June 2026.
+May 14TH, 2026

 EDUCATION & TRAINING